Patrick & Henry Community College: Campus

 Classes were originally held in the old Northside Elementary School in Martinsville, Virginia before they were moved to the present campus.
 The first building, Francis T. West Hall, was completed in 1969 and served as an administration building.
 The Learning Resource Center, which houses the tutoring centers and the Lester Library, was completed in 1971.
 Five additional buildings have since been added, the last finished in 1999, and the entire campus underwent significant renovations in 2010.
 The campus is situated on 137 acre approximately three miles north of the City of Martinsville.

 In addition to the main campus, PHCC has additional satellite locations, including workforce development centers in Martinsville and nearby Stuart and the Virginia Motorsports Training Center, a reflection of the community's connection to NASCAR through Martinsville Speedway.

 Academics

 Degree programs at Patrick & Henry Community College include associate degrees and certificate and career studies programs, as well as nontraditional programs (such as industrial certifications and "personal enrichment" courses) and transfer agreements with other colleges and universities throughout the region.

 Athletics

 The Patrick & Henry Community College Patriots compete in the Carolinas Junior College Conference of the NJCAA's Division II. men's sports include baseball, basketball, soccer, golf, and track & field; women's sports include basketball, softball, soccer, golf, volleyball, and track & field.
 PHCC also hosts club sports such as gold & blue dance team and Esports.
+On May 28, 2024, the softball team won its first JUCO World Series championship.